telerik/reporting-docs/report-items/barcode/get-started.md

 This guide shows how to create and use the Telerik Reporting Barcode report item in reports.

 * First, you will specify the type of the Barcode report item, configure its settings, and encode its value.
 * Then, you will set the width of the Barcode elements and elaborate on the appearance of the report item.

-At the end, you will be able to achieve the following result.
+After the completion of this guide, you will also be able to configure the Barcode with code and achieve the following result.

 {{source=CodeSnippets\CS\API\Telerik\Reporting\BarcodeSnippets.cs region=Barcode_Common_Settings}}
 {{source=CodeSnippets\VB\API\Telerik\Reporting\BarcodeSnippets.vb region=Barcode_Common_Settings}}

 ## Specifying the Barcode